 - C1 Conversation Group: no fixed book, material purchased as needed.

-Fees for all courses in semester 1-2022 are $330 for the semester.
+Fees for all courses in semester 2-2022 are $330 for the semester.
 The fees do not include the cost of text and work books and additional optional material, which you can order using the enrolment form.
+Continuing students might not need new books in semester 2 of a year as our course and work books cover both semesters.
+Optional glossaries for the lower levels only cover 1 semester each.

 Students wishing to enroll at the school need to complete an online Enrolment form.